The Difference Between a Company Issued Boil Water Recommendation versus Boil Water Advisory

 Company Boil Water Recommendations

-During routine repair work, Middlesex Water may issue a boil water recommendation by placing doorhangers on residences potentially affected.
-This is different from an “advisory” because this type of notification is not required by the NJDEP and typically affects just a few homes or streets.
-Middlesex Water has adopted this “abundance of caution” approach as a protective measure for its customers because we feel that our customers should know that there is the potential, no matter how small, that during repairs, the water may not be up to the normal standard provided by the Company, largely due to external environmental conditions, like what occurs during a main break.
-While these boil water recommendations may appear as an inconvenience to customers, they really are an example of how Middlesex Water Company goes above and beyond any requirement of the NJDEP to ensure the public health protection of the communities it serves.
-The Company feels that all customers, from new parents caring for young infants to the immuno-compromised to pet owners have a right to know, even when it is not required by Federal or State regulation of the potential that water quality may be affected by the repair work in progress.
+During routine repair work, we may issue a boil water recommendation by placing door hangers on residences potentially affected.
+This is different from an “advisory” because this type of notification is not required by our environmental regulators and typically affects only a small number of homes or streets as repair work on the water mains may be occurring in these areas.
+The Company employs this “abundance of caution” approach as a protective measure for customers because we feel that our customers should know that there is the potential, no matter how small, that during repairs, the water may not be up to our normal standards where there is a risk that contamination may occur, largely due to external environmental conditions.
+While these boil water recommendations may be an inconvenience to customers, they are a true example of how Middlesex Water Company goes above and beyond regulatory requirements to ensure the public health protection of the communities we serve.
+The Company feels that all customers, from new parents caring for young infants to the immuno-compromised, to pet owners, all have a right to know, even when it is not required by Federal or State regulation, of the potential that water quality may be compromised by repair work in their area.

 Regardless of its classification as an advisory or recommendation, the action is the same.

 Customers should bring water to a full rolling boil for 1 minute and then allow to cool before using for drinking, cooking or washing.
 Typically a boil water event lasts for 24-48 hours allowing water mains to be flushed, tested and lab results obtained to confirm water is safe to drink.
 An acceptable alternative to boiling tap water is to use bottled water, if on hand and available.